-There are two basic types of read operations.
+There are two types of read operations.
 They are current address read and selective address read.
-For current address reads, the FM24C04A uses the internal address latch to supply the lower 8 address bits.
+In a current address read, the FM24C16A uses the internal address latch to supply the lower 8 address bits.
 In a selective read, the user performs a procedure to set these lower address bits to a specific value.